Hear that ping in your inbox? You know what it is.

 Sound like head in the clouds stuff?
 Head in the technological cloud, yes, but totally achievable.

 Global education provider Kaplan Inc is up there, thanks to taking a technology-agnostic approach to ensure interoperability.
 It’s been simultaneously and serially experimenting with different technological solutions.
-Kaplan has partnered with several rather than a single digital provider to create an ecosystem or virtual learning environment that drives transformation.
+Kaplan has partnered with several digital providers, rather than a single one, to create an ecosystem or virtual learning environment that drives transformation.

 That’s been super useful during the pandemic.